How it works

 The London Emergencies Trust (LET) is working with the British Red Cross to distribute charitable donations by the public to those directly affected by the terror attacks at:

-Westminster, London Bridge, Finsbury Park.
+Westminster, London Bridge, Finsbury Park and Parsons Green.

 It is also helping with the distribution of donated cash to the victims of the Grenfell Tower fire.